 This can become very tiresome and time-consuming.
 You can save your time and effort by throwing the cookware in a dishwasher.
 However, if it isn’t dishwasher safe, it’ll get damaged in many ways.
 This is why it’s highly recommended that you look for cookware that’s dishwasher safe when shopping for these.

 However, even with the intent, it’s tough to find healthy cookware that’s completely safe for dishwashers.
 There can always be a degree of damage to them if they aren’t of high quality.
-This is why we’ll share our thoughts on what we believe to be the best dishwasher safe pots and pans that you can buy today.
+This is why we’ll share our thoughts on what we believe to be the best dishwasher safe cookware that you can buy today.
 So, let’s begin.

 That’s what you must be wondering if you’re here.
-So, without further ado, here are our top picks for the best dishwasher safe cookware.
+So, without further ado, here are our top picks for the best dishwasher safe pots and pans.

 1. Cuisinart MCP-12N: Best Cookware Overall